Alloy demonstration templates

 class named MenuList

-which is used to build all three navigations components on the Alloy site – the top menu, the sub navigation and the breadcrumbs.
+which you use to build the three navigation components on the Alloy site – the top menu, the sub-navigation, and the breadcrumbs.

 While there are many possible ways to build each of those navigation elements for an MVC site, the MenuList

-method is especially designed for flexibility through the use of Razor
+method is specially designed for flexibility through the use of Razor

 helpers.